Angry workers could doom France's Sarkozy

 He created tax breaks for overtime work in an effort to unpick the 35-hour week instituted by the Socialists in 2000.

 For most of the 20th century, three-quarters of France’s blue-collar workers voted Communist.
-Marxist influence on the education system ensures an enduring sympathy for organized labor, and politicians of all stripes find a receptive audience nowadays when bashing globalization as a threat to French jobs.
+Marxist influence on the education system ensures an enduring sympathy for organised labour, and politicians of all stripes find a receptive audience nowadays when bashing globalisation as a threat to French jobs.

 Disillusionment with Socialist economic management, high unemployment and hostility to immigration drove growing numbers of industrial workers to back National Front founder Jean-Marie Le Pen from the 1980s.